 It is thought that these secretions dry out or become “inspissated.”
 This can form into a round proteinaceous body, much like a pearl in an oyster.

-While prostate stones, which are quite common in men over age 50, can be an annoyance, they are not dangerous if treated effectively and timely.
+Prostate stones, which are quite common in men over age 50, can be an annoyance.
+Thankfully, they are not dangerous if treated effectively and timely.
 Lack of treatment, including supplementation with magnesium, prostate massage and diet modification, can lead to chronic prostatitis.
 This can be painful and difficult to eliminate if the bacteria becomes calcified and turns into prostate stones.
-This can lead to long term pain and discomfort in the groin area.
+As a result, this can lead to long term pain and discomfort in the groin area.